 Honestly, the sky's the limit, but for the sake of this article, I'll guide you through the frequently used in hospitality marketing.

 Website Content / Blog

 A hotel website is one of the fundamental assets inside the content marketing strategy.
 That's because all your marketing efforts will be driving people to click and book on your website, whether it's through paid advertising or by promoting new blog content.

 Speaking about the blog: blogs seem to be a very overrated thing for hoteliers.
-No wonder – it's estimated there are over 600 million blogs on the Internet today.
+No wonder – it's estimated there are about half a billion blogs on the internet today.
 Despite this, OptinMonster notices: "The latest content marketing lead generation statistics show that most marketers use blogging as a key content marketing tactic.
 OKDork's data shows blog posts are among the most shared content online."